cs-fullstack-2019-fall/django-models3-cw-b-Dekevion/README.md

 # django-models3-cw_b
+### You managed to build the routes and model and successfully print out the books in the terminal.
+5/5 Score: 5/5
 ### Exercise 1
 Create a Book model with name, pageNumber, genre, and publishDate attributes.
 Create 2 entries using 2 different methods (admin site and class construtor using an endpoint).